seay28/datasharingframework.github.io/docs/src/stable/guideline/releases/num-codexInstall.md

----
-title: HiGHmed DSF 0.9.0 Deployment
-icon: install
----
-This setup guide uses pre-build docker images for DSF Version 0.9.0.
-This guide is **only** suitable for HiGHmed organizations.
+This setup guide uses pre-build docker images for DSF Version 0.9.1.
+This guide is not suitable for HiGHmed organizations.
-If you are not a member of HiGHmed, see [NUM-CODEX Install](num-codexInstall.md).
+If you are a member of HiGHmed, see [HiGHmed Install](HiGHmed-DSF-0.9.1-Deployment).

 ## Prerequisites
 ### Virtual Machines